AnirudhG07/custom-shell.yazi/README.md

 You can also set options about the processes to run.
 The `shell` API for yazi allows the following options:

+1. Interactive: default set to `false`.
-1. Block: Custom-shell.yazi has default set to `true`.
+2. Block: default set to `false`.
-2. Orphan: Custom-shell.yazi has default set to `false`.
+3. Orphan: default set to `false`.

 To change these options, you can give the following arguments to the plugin, you can add `--option` or `--option=true` to set the option to true, or `--option=false` to set the option to false.